 Since I was a child I’ve been obsessed with the oceans and boats, and in awe of the great expanses of water that seem so never-ending.
-The idea of exploring the islands of the world by yacht has become even more appealing since my best friend started working in the industry, even though she tells me it’s a far cry from the life ‘Below Deck’ would have you believe.
+The idea of exploring the most beautiful islands in the world by yacht has become even more appealing since my best friend started working in the industry, even though she tells me it’s a far cry from the life ‘Below Deck’ would have you believe.

 As a chief stewardess, she has been lucky enough to traverse the world visiting amazing places for her job.
 For those of us who don’t have the ocean as our office though, there are plenty of incredible options available to discover the seven seas on our next vacation.

 Of course, the cost of taking a Yacht charter is expensive, but there are plenty of group tours available – and once you’ve taken into account that your accommodation is bundled into the trip price, it seems a more palatable option cost-wise.
 It’s always worth having a look at the environmental credentials of any trip you pick.

 Here are some of my favourite destinations I’ve ever visited, and a few dream trips too, all of which are best explored with the freedom of sailing the oceans.

 In the summer months I don’t believe you can do any better than exploring the islands of Europe, from UNESCO vineyards in Portugal to the never-ending sandy coastline of Croatia, here are my top three!